Treaty to formally end the Korean War under discussion, South confirms

-In the past, the North has said that a peace treaty and the normalization of ties with the United States would be among the security guarantees it would require in exchange for surrendering its nuclear program.
+North Korea has said a peace treaty and the normalization of ties with the United States would be among the security guarantees it would require in exchange for surrendering its nuclear program.

-SEOUL, South Korea — South Korea confirmed Wednesday that it had been in talks with both American and North Korean officials about negotiating a peace treaty to formally end the Korean War after more than 60 years, as the United States and its ally try to establish a basis for persuading the North to give up its nuclear weapons.
+SEOUL, South Korea — South Korea confirmed Wednesday that it had been in talks with U.S. and North Korean officials about negotiating a peace treaty to formally end the Korean War after more than 60 years, as the United States and its ally try to establish a basis for persuading the North to give up its nuclear weapons.

-Chung Eui-yong, the national security adviser to President Moon Jae-in of South Korea, said he had discussed the matter with John Bolton, his newly appointed American counterpart, in Washington last week, as they prepared for the planned talks between each of their countries’ presidents and Kim Jong Un, North Korea’s leader.
+Chung Eui-yong, the national-security adviser to President Moon Jae-in of South Korea, said he had discussed the matter with John Bolton, his newly appointed American counterpart, in Washington last week, as they prepared for the planned talks between each of their countries’ presidents and Kim Jong Un, North Korea’s leader.
 South Korean officials said they had also been in talks with the North about a possible treaty.

 Kim told Chung and another South Korean official last month that the North was willing to give up nuclear arms if it received security guarantees.
-In the past, the North has said that a peace treaty and the normalization of ties with the United States would be among the security guarantees it would require in exchange for surrendering its nuclear program.
+North Korea has previously said a peace treaty and the normalization of ties with the United States would be among the security guarantees it would require in exchange for surrendering its nuclear program.

 President Donald Trump said Tuesday that a peace treaty was being discussed and that he approved of the idea.
 The president, who confirmed Wednesday that he had sent Mike Pompeo, the CIA director, to meet with Kim, has said he would meet with the North Korean leader in May or early June, after Kim’s April 27 talks with South Korea’s president on the Koreas’ border.